 There's been a lot of thinking, praying, and discussing over here.
-Lydia, a precious 3 years old, is signed up for preschool at the local community nursery school.
+L, a precious 3 years old, is signed up for preschool at the local community nursery school.
 Several of her friends are signed up as well and we've been looking forward to it all summer long.

 The perks of preschool - more time with my boys and social interaction for my daughter - have looked so good for so long.

 But now the perks of keeping her home are starting to weigh heavier.
 And before anyone begins to think I'm being very sentimental let me say flat out that the $70 a month fee is a huge reason we're considering homeschooled preschool.
 It also greatly helps that I can teach her many of the things she'd learn at nursery school: weather, calendars, standing in a line.
 I'll just need to be more intentional about those things.
 We already do counting, writing, reading, singing, cooking, and we have some good playdate groups in the area.

 Many friends on Facebook brought up some good points about preschool - there's someone else teaching your child, oldest children (like L) have to learn to share and can't be bossy, there's structured time, and it allows for mom to have some more focused time with the younger kids.
 All of those points are really valid, I think.

 Many other friends discussed how keeping their kids at home for one or two more years was such a beautiful experience for the entire family.
 They spoke from experience of children who didn't go to preschool and still flourish in kindergarten.
 This was really reassuring to hear and helped our family come to the conclusion that L will stay home for at least one more year.